mir183/msuic-player-python-/README.md

 (`pip install tkinter`)
 (`pip install mutagen`)
 (`pip install Pillow`)
-2. Place the Python script in a directory along with your music files (MP3 format).
+2. Place the Python script in a directory along with your music files (MP3 format) and all pngs with it.
-3. Run the Python script `music_player.py`.
+3. Run the Python script `musicplayer.py`.
 4. A window will open showing the current directory.
 Click on the "Select Folder" button to choose the directory containing your MP3 files.
 5. Once the folder is selected, the list of MP3 files in that folder will be displayed in the listbox.
 6. To play a song, select it from the list and click the "Play/Resume" button.
 The selected song will start playing.